-- Is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - · has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child.
+- is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child.

 Advice and guidance in relation to Early Help can be obtained from Tower Hamlets Early Help Hub on 020 7364 5006 - choose Option 2.